sveltejs/svelte/.changeset/unlucky-baboons-greet.md

 'svelte': patch
 ---

-fix: improve reconcilation of inert each block rows
+fix: improve reconciliation of inert each block rows